Mongol invasion of Volga Bulgaria: Ethnolinguistic impact

 The population of Volga Bulgaria was mostly Muslim.
 Under the influence of Bulgar culture, more and more nomadic Mongols and Kipchaks were converted to Islam.
 The language used by Muslims of the Golden Horde transformed into the Kipchak language, adopted by all Muslim Volga Bulgars.
 As a result of a later mixing of Kipchak and Bulgar, the literary language of the Golden Horde became what is now called the Old Tatar language, and eventually evolved into the modern Tatar language.
 Some of Bulgaria's non-Islamic population kept the Bulgar language, which was influenced by the Mari language, a language commonly used in the territories to which they had relocated.
 This led to the development of the modern Chuvash language.

-Some historians hypothesize that during the rule of the Mongols, the ethnic makeup of the population of Volga Bulgaria did not change, remaining largely Bulgar and partly Finnic.
+Some historians hypothesize that during the rule of the Mongols, the ethnic makeup of the population of Volga Bulgaria did not change, remaining largely Bulgar and partly Finno-Ugric.
 Alternatively, some hypothesize that some Kipchaks and Russians were forcibly relocated to Bulgaria.
 Undoubtedly, some Bulgars were forcibly relocated to the territory of modern Astrakhan Oblast, the population of which was previously nomadic.

 Volga Bulgaria's Muslim community preferred to call themselves Muslims (Möselmannar), but used the word Bulghar to distinguish themselves from nomadic Muslim Kipchaks.
 They did not call themselves Tatars until the 19th century.
 Russian sources originally distinguished Volga Bulgars from nomadic Tatars, but later the word "Tatar" became synonymous with "Turkic Muslim".
 To distinguish between themselves, they started to use names of the khanates: the population of Khanate of Kazan called themselves the people of Kazan (Qazanlı); this name was also used by the steppe Tatars and by the Russians.

-Aftermath

-In the middle of the 14th century some duchies of Volga Bulgaria became more independent and even coined their own money.
-The duchies were sometimes ruled by Bulgar nobles.
-In 1420s the Kasan Duchy (Kazan Ulus) under the Ghiasetdin's leadership became practically independent from the Golden Horde.
-In 1440s, all lands with Volga Bulgar population were included into the Khanate of Kazan, which was ruled by Mongol dynasties.
-The Khanate also included Mari and Chuvash lands, while the rulers of the territories of Bashkirs, Udmurts, and Mordvins were considered vassals of Kazan.
-These were the peoples that traditionally had been under the economic and cultural influence of Volga Bulgaria.